TeamFAPS/PSVita-RE-tools/README.md

 --------------------------------------------------------------------------------

-- Usbhostfs usage :
+Usbhostfs usage :
+---
+WARNINGS

-(WARNING – This mod may not work on testkits or devkits)
+	– This mod may not work on testkits or devkits

-(WARNING – We have not tested with Vitashell’s USB mode)
+	– We have not tested with Vitashell’s USB mode

-(WARNING – Many errors will occur, do not use when using the vita for daily use)
+	– Many errors will occur, do not use when using the vita for daily use

-Required Dependencies:
+Dependencies:
 	Windows: mingw-w64-x86_64-libusb, mingw-w64-x86_64-readline

-	(Use mingw64 to run, not msys?)
+		(Use mingw64 to run, not msys)

 	Linux: libusb-1.0-0, readline (their dev packages)

 	First you must compile everything, we may provide a Windows x86_64 binary due to the complexity of its compilation.
 (This includes the plugin (root folder), usbhost_pc, and pspsh).

-The compiled plugin is a kernel plugin and should go under the kernel section of the config.txt included with Taihen.
+The compiled plugin is a kernel plugin and should go under the *KERNEL section of the config.txt included with taihen.
 (You may use a plugin launcher such as the one xerpi has made)

 When you are sure the plugin is running*, follow the next steps according to the operating system:

-Linux:
+- Linux:
 	You may just run “usbhostfs_pc” in SUPER USER mode.
 Then run pspsh and connect the vita.

-Windows:
+- Windows:
 	1. Plugin the vita into the pc.
 	2. Download the program “Zadig”.
 This will provide generic USB drivers for the vita.
 	3. In Zadig, make sure that “Options>List All Devices” is checked.
 	4. In the dropdown menu, select the “PS Vita”.
 Make sure it is not the Type B driver, this means that the plugin is not running.
 	5. In the dropdown menu in which the green arrow is pointing, select “libusb-win32”.
 	6. Install the driver.
 	7. Unplug then restart the vita.
 	8. Open the mingw64.exe included with msys (it is in the installation path).
 Make sure all the dependencies are installed listed above.
 (You may want to use Administration privileges)
 	9. Be sure the plugin is running on the vita and plug it in to the PC.
 (You may ignore the -7 errors returned)
 	10. Run usbhostfs_pc using mingw64.exe
 	11. Run pspsh.exe using mingw64.exe

-*NOTE: You can check “ux0:dump/psp2shell.txt” for logs that have not been sent through USB, make sure the folder exists first.
+*	NOTE: You can check “ux0:dump/psp2shell.txt” for logs that have not been sent through USB, make sure the folder exists first.

 To check if it works, a simple way is to open Molecular Shell and activate FTP.
 You should now have USB logging.

 Use in your application you wish to log: